On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Abstract

 \section{Abstract}

-In this article, we first study the Bowditch boundary of relatively hyperbolic right-angled Coxeter groups.
-More precisely, we give ``visual descriptions" of cut points and non-parabolic cut pairs in the Bowditch boundary of relatively hyperbolic right-angled Coxeter groups.
-Then we study the manifold structure and the relatively hyperbolic structure of right-angled Coxeter groups with planar nerves.
-We use these structures to study the quasi-isometry problem for this class of right-angled Coxeter groups.
+In this article, we study the manifold structure and the relatively hyperbolic structure of right-angled Coxeter groups with planar nerves.
+We then apply our results to the quasi-isometry problem for this class of right-angled Coxeter groups.

 \subjclass[2000]{ 20F67, 20F65}